Dpalazzari/codeChallenges/README.md

 # Javascript, Ruby and Python Challenges

 - A series of Ruby challenges practicing both raw Ruby and unit tests using minitest.
-- A series of javascript challenges practicing both raw JavaScript ability and unit tests using mocha/chai.
+- A series of JavaScript challenges practicing both raw JavaScript ability and unit tests using mocha/chai.
 - A series of Python challenges learning OOP programming in python and unit testing.

 ## Notes